 Both CSPM and CNAPP are designed to protect your cloud infrastructure and applications by helping you address unique security challenges.
 Here, we will discuss some helpful case studies of both CSPM and CNAPP security solutions.

+- Cloud security for financial services: Financial services that shift to multi-cloud platforms to improve their service often use CSPM for their cloud security.
 Integrating CSPM helps financial services monitor their multi-cloud assets and also utilize automated configuration drift detection for finding malicious changes.
 It also helps in conducting audits at regular intervals to enable continuous compliance with SOX.

+- Cloud security for e-commerce platforms: E-commerce platforms operating on cloud infrastructure need to protect their sensitive customer data, monitor configuration and secure payment information.
 CSPM comes as a suitable solution that continuously scans the infrastructure for misconfigurations and provides alerts when any control deviates from best practices.
 It also integrates with IAM for employing least privilege access to the infrastructure.

 They also deploy continuous monitoring and identity and access management to ensure the application meets all the compliance standards without compromising on scalability.